Prince Harry And Meghan Markle Are ‘Miserable’ After Africa Tour, Says Royal Biographer

 Markle hadn’t opened up before to this degree about life behind the gilded castle walls.
 While she had spent years in the public eye as an actress prior to meeting Harry, the level of media scrutiny has been a challenge for the couple.
 Not only has the media been intensely focused on the couple’s relationship and their new baby, but their relationship with Prince William and Kate Middleton has often been in the spotlight.
 On top of that, Markle’s fractured relationship with her father often draws headlines.

-She told interviewers that she had tried to adopt the British attitude of a “stiff upper lip,” but she felt like that sort of attitude wasn’t healthy.
+She told interviewers that she had tried to adopt the British attitude of having a stiff upper lip, but she felt like that sort of attitude wasn’t healthy.